Ondine (ballet): Revivals

 Although it was much lauded at the time, Ashton's Ondine disappeared from the repertory of The Royal Ballet for twenty years or so before Sir Anthony Dowell persuaded Ashton to let him revive it in 1988.
 It has become more entrenched in The Royal Ballet's repertoire and thus gives the audience a chance to evaluate this work without the aura that Fonteyn brought to it.
 Maria Almeida was chosen to revive the lead role in 1990 and Viviana Durante has subsequently continued in the tradition of Fonteyn.
 The role of Palemon was revived by Anthony Dowell and has subsequently been danced by Jonathon Cope.
 It was revived again for the 2008/2009 season at the Royal Opera House with Tamara Rojo and Edward Watson.

 Ashton's choreography has so far had only one full production outside The Royal Ballet, by the Ballet of the Teatro alla Scala, Milan on 21 April 2000.
 Some commentators have noted that this is perhaps a consequence of its length (around 100 minutes) which does not compare with other twentieth century ballets.
-The ballet has also been staged at Sadler's Wells, London and the Metropolitan Opera House, New York.
+The ballet has also been staged at Sadler's Wells, London, and the Metropolitan Opera House, New York.

 Other productions

 Following the original staging by The Royal Ballet, the Ashton/Henze production was later restaged in New York in 1960, and then again at the Teatro alla Scala, Milan on 21 April 2000, a performance conducted by Patrick Fournillier.

-Other choreographers have used Henze's music, including Youri Vámos for the ballet of the Deutsche Oper Berlin (1987) and Torsten Händler in Chemnitz and the Semperoper Ballett in Dresden, Germany has staged it regularly from 1989 as part of its repertoire using modern design.
-It was performed at the Volkstheater in Rostock in March 2009.
+Other choreographers have used Henze's music, including Youri Vámos for the ballet of the Deutsche Oper Berlin (1987) and Torsten Händler in Chemnitz and the Semperoper Ballett in Dresden, Germany, has staged it regularly from 1989 as part of its repertoire using modern design.
+It was performed at the Volkstheater Rostock in March 2009.